 - Make provisions for a) mechanisms to manage human use and activities in the buffer zone(s), b) a management policy or plan for the area as a biosphere reserve, c) a designated authority or mechanism to implement this policy or plan, and d) programmes for research, monitoring, education or training.

 MAB reserves are nominated for inclusion in the WNBR by national governments.
 1 Some countries have enacted legislation specifically to establish MAB reserves.
 In many others, the core areas and buffer zones are designated (in whole or in part) as protected areas under national law.
-A number of biosphere reserves simultaneously encompass areas protected under other natonal systems (such as national parks or nature reserves) and other regional or international conventions and agreements (such as World Heritage sites or Ramsar sites).
+A number of biosphere reserves simultaneously encompass areas protected under other national systems (such as national parks or nature reserves) and other regional or international conventions and agreements (such as World Heritage sites or Ramsar sites).
 Ownership arrangements may vary.
 The core areas of MAB reserves are mostly public land but can be also privately owned or belong to non-governmental organizations.
 In many cases, the buffer zone is in private or community ownership, and this is generally the case for the transition area.
 These sites mainly seek to promote biodiversity conservation by combining both productive and conservation activities.
-For instance, testing and developing business models that can provide ecosystem services, such as improved access to clean water, carbon sequestration or minimizing carbon emissions through avoided deforestation or no-till agriculture that can preserve soil etc, are encouraged in MAB reserves.
+For instance, testing and developing business models that can provide ecosystem services, such as improved access to clean water, carbon sequestration or minimizing carbon emissions through avoided deforestation or no-till agriculture that can preserve soil etc., are encouraged in MAB reserves.
 1 Although there are a variety of different national and local management situations, the Seville Strategy developed in 1995 provides recommendations for developing effective MAB reserves, which include guidelines at the international and national level.
 4

 Regional and sub-regional collaboration in the management of MAB reserves exists in the form of transboundary reserves, twinning arrangements between two sites in different countries and thematic networks based on similar ecosystems.
 In accordance with the 1995 Statutory Framework for the World Network of Biosphere Reserves, all MAB reserves must be reviewed every ten years in order to assess their health, status and progress.
 4 However, in practice, it has been difficult to manage this review process because of the potentially high cost of preparing review reports or lack of adequate national infrastructure.
 As a result reviews may be undertaken less often.
 5 In theory, MAB reserves not able to meet the criteria are withdrawn from the Network.

-Legal and compliance: For an area to be designated as a MAB reserve, its core area must be legally protected.
+Legal and compliance - For an area to be designated as a MAB reserve, its core area must be legally protected.
 However the Man and Biosphere Programme does not require any changes in the national laws of countries, therefore the legal protection of core zones must stem from existing national legislation.
 The Task Force on criteria and guidelines for the choice of establishment of MAB reserves in 1974 recommended that ‘both core and buffer zones are expected to have adequate long-term legal protection’.
 6 The Madrid Action Plan for Biosphere Reserves (2008-2013) 7 also has a target of ‘enhanced legal recognition of biosphere reserves where appropriate’.
 As internationally designated places with a UNESCO label they may be attractive for green economic development and other such pro-environmental sustainable development pathways for the profit making sectors.

 They have been included in a range of international safeguard standards of institutions such as the International Finance Corporation Performance Standard 6 8 and the Inter-American Development Bank 9 where the core areas are regarded as the same as legally protected areas, as well as the Climate and Community and Biodiversity Alliance 10, as areas where biodiversity benefits can be delivered.

-Biodiversity: While these areas are of significance for biodiversity conservation, the criteria for identification are not based on specific biodiversity values.
+Biodiversity importance - While these areas are of significance for biodiversity conservation, the criteria for identification are not based on specific biodiversity values.
 Nonetheless, vulnerable or irreplaceable species and habitats may be present at individual sites.
 As site-scale areas of biodiversity importance, MAB reserves are of high relevance for business in terms of mitigating and avoiding risk from biodiversity loss and identifying opportunity associated with promoting conservation.

-Socio-cultural: One of the principal objectives of MAB reserves is to foster sustainable human and economic activities, and therefore a range of social and economic values are likely to be present within these areas.
+Socio-cultural values - One of the principal objectives of MAB reserves is to foster sustainable human and economic activities, and therefore a range of social and economic values are likely to be present within these areas.
 The Mission of the World Network of Biosphere Reserves aspires to sustainability not only in environmental terms but also in economic and social aspects.
 MAB reserves are open to experiments in developing enterprises and new business models in productive (agriculture, forestry, mining, fisheries) as well as service-oriented sectors (tourism, education, health etc.) which can minimize threats to conservation and enhance their respective socio-cultural values, with a strong focus on traditional knowledge.
 They aim to be learning sites for the UN Decade on Education for Sustainable Development, therefore contributing to the Millennium Development Goals.